 Toll-free: 1-877-369-4867 (press "2" to speak with an Intake Counsellor)

 The Seniors' Home Safety Tax Credit can also help seniors with mobility-related disabilities or impairments live safely in their homes.
-See the taxes section of this guide for more information.
+This credit is available for the 2021 and 2022 tax years.

-Medical Expense Tax Credit (METC).
+Medical Expense Tax Credit